All Episodes

 How are you?

-Now you first discussed the issue of surveillance unmasking, no minimization, leaking intelligence a long time ago, but the story has now grown out significantly as it relates to Obama, deep state holdovers, Obama, you know, people like Samantha Powers and Susan Rice and Ben Rhodes.
+Now, you first discussed the issue of surveillance, unmasking, no minimization, leaking intelligence a long time ago, but the story has now grown out significantly as it relates to Obama, deep state holdovers, Obama, you know, people like Samantha Powers and Susan Rice and Ben Rhodes.

 We heard Susan Rice totally denying any political motive, but I don't think that's true.

-They were saying this program can be misused By anyone that has access to it.
+They were saying this program can be misused by anyone that has access to it.

-And now the big concern for them, obviously, was when they started noticing these enormous increases, particularly with officials inside the Obama administration for unmasking persons.
+And now, the big concern for them, obviously, was when they started noticing these enormous increases, particularly with officials inside the Obama administration, for unmasking persons, some connected to the Trump campaign, some not connected to the Trump campaign.

-Now it doesn't necessarily mean that how they did it, because Obama loosened the rules, remember?
+Now, it doesn't necessarily mean that how they did it, because Obama loosened the rules, remember?

-He loosened all those rules, uh, that how they did it was illegal, but what they're saying is is that the system itself, how it's structured, how it's developed over the past sixteen years since September eleventh, one has never really been changed,
+But what they're saying is that the system itself, how it's structured, how it's developed over the past 16 years, since September 11th, one, has never really been changed, and two, does violate the Fourth Amendment rights of Americans.

-and two, does violate the Fourth Amendment rights of Americans because according to these sources, they are gathering and still gathering all the information on Americans on a daily basis through points throughout the United States, and the FBI is able to kind of use it as a backdoor for warrantless surveillance.
+Because according to these sources, they are gathering and still gathering all the information on Americans on a daily basis through points throughout the United States.

-You know, we need to get to the the meat and potatoes of what is reverse targeting and why those significant increases matter.
+You know, we need to get to the meat and potatoes of what is reverse targeting and why those significant increases matter.

 It's when the FBI or an intelligence person already knows the person that they're going to target, right?